 Additional Benefits to Participants:

-Goal 3: Increase the number of girls interested in pursuing STEM careers.
+Goal #3: Increase # of girls interested in STEM careers.

 Corporations and foundations provide the main source of support to Girlstart.
 Individuals and governments (federal and municipal) also provide important support to their programs.
 A full list of funders is listed here.
 A partnership with NASA through their Competitive Program for Science Museums, Planetariums, and NASA Visitor Centers Plus Other Opportunities (CP4SMP+) program is allowing them to expand Girlstart After School.